In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to competitors in the market.

 Nationwide Insurance Claims Reviews

 Nationwide claims satisfaction is mixed, and reviewers on the BBB website report both positive and negative experiences.
 Negative claims service reviews mention unresponsive or rude adjusters.
-Some customers also say each agent gives out different information.
+Some customers also say that each agent gives out different information.
 On the other hand, some Nationwide insurance reviews speak of good customer service from friendly agents.

 Nationwide SmartRide Reviews